suchandanreddy/sdwan-apis/SD-WAN-Programmability-lab-dcloud-June-2020.md

   <summary>Click to expand!</summary>

 -	Python function that does login and authenticate with vManage instance
--	Python functions to perform GET and POST operations on REST APIs

 In `vmanage_apis.py` code , we have defined a class `Authentication` which has methods `get_jsessionid()` and `get_token()`